-From March onwards I start planting the crops of cool season veggies like broccoli, cabbage, pak or bok choy, cauliflower, silverbeet and carrots.
+From March onwards I start planting cool season crops of broccoli, kale, cabbage, pak or bok choy, cauliflower, silverbeet, leek and peas.
 I’ll also plant lettuce as we use this year round.

 To have a continual supply of these vegetables throughout the cool season (which ends here about early September) I would replant another crop of annual veggies again during April, May and June.

 This means we’ll have the first round of veggies from April and then continue enjoying them until Spring when we plant our Warm Season crops.
 I also like to mix up the different varieties of each vegetable I grow to give my family an assortment of foods.
 By following this method I know that we’ll be enjoying a range of vegetables throughout the cooler months.

 For our Warm Season, as this flows through Christmas and holiday time, I like to have a continual supply of lettuce, asian greens, plenty of parsley and coriander and also chinese cabbage.
 I’ll plan to have these in during early Spring and then replant again before the heat of Summer’s upon us.